-Chroma is an audio feature that attempts to represent the composition of pitch classes in a sound.
-Each pitch class, or “chroma”, is an equal division of the octave.
-By default, the Chroma algorithm will return 12 pitch classes which conveniently maps on to a western model of tonal harmony (C, C#, D, D# etc…).
+Chroma is an audio analysis that models the composition of pitch classes in a sound.
+In this context, a pitch class are bins of the spectrum derived through an FFT.
+By default, the Chroma algorithm will return 12 pitch classes, which conveniently maps on to a western model of tonal harmony (C, C#, D, D# etc…).
+The number of pitch classes can be changed, allowing you to tune the algorithm to return more or less granular bins in terms of what pitch class they represent.

-We should be aware that this is not the only way to use this audio feature – the number of pitch classes (chromas) is modifiable.
-We should also be mindful that the Chroma algorithm is not a fundamental pitch tracker and it won’t tell you about the structure of pitch classes, only their relative strength to each other.
+Chroma is not a fundamental pitch tracker and won’t tell you about the structure of pitch classes, only their relative strength to each other.
 Furthermore, the entire spectrum is wrapped into a single octave, meaning any notion of register is lost.
-As such it is useful for perhaps identifying rough tonal components a sound might be comprised of, but nothing about their hierarchy as a chord.
+As such it is useful for perhaps identifying rough tonal components a sound might be comprised of, but nothing about their relationship to each other as a chord.